 When we launched our Green Bond Business in 2010, our premise was simple but pioneering.

 We would leverage our leading role in the mortgage finance market to incentivize property owners to make environmental improvements to their properties.
 In parallel, we would offer a transparent and high-quality investment opportunity to global investors seeking to accelerate the transition to a low-carbon economy.
-For more than a decade, Fannie Mae has put that premise into action, generating measurable environmental — as well as social and financial — benefits for property owners, tenants, lenders, and investors.
+For more than a decade, Fannie Mae has not only put that premise into action but expanded on it.
+Today, we generate measurable environmental and social benefits for property owners, tenants, lenders, and investors.

 Fannie Mae issuances 2012-2021